MotusWTS/motusServer/inst/doc/motus_administrator_guide.md

  As user `sg` run `/sgm/bin/rerunMotusServers.sh -g`.
 Flags documented in https://github.com/MotusWTS/motusServer/blob/master/inst/scripts/rerunMotusServers.sh

- Alternately, run `killMotusDataServer.sh` followed by `runAllMotusServers.sh`.
+ Alternately, run `killMotusDataServer.sh -g` followed by `runAllMotusServers.sh`.

  > When the sgdata server is restarted, what (if anything) needs to be done to get everything running again?